shashank-h-s/shashank-h-s/README.md

-- 👋 Hi, I’m Shashank hs
+- 👋 Hi, I’m Shashank HS
-- 👀 I’m interested in software developer
+- 👀 I’m interested in Java software developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .
 <!---